-Thea specialises in Clinical Negligence and in complex Personal Injury claims.
+Thea specialises in Clinical Negligence, complex Personal Injury claims, and Inquests.

 Thea’s expert knowledge of the CPR stands her in good stead in acting for and advising solicitors on procedural matters in relation to applications and appeals, and in respect of costs.
 She is sought after in cases with a potential fraud element and has a wide range of experience dealing with insurance coverage issues.

-In addition to civil court work, Thea regularly acts for interested parties at inquests, in particular in claims involving clinical negligence and deaths in custody.
-Thea also acts for victims of sexual and physical abuse before the Criminal Injuries Compensation Authority.
+Thea regularly acts for interested parties at inquests, in particular in claims involving clinical negligence, road traffic accidents, and deaths in custody.

 Thea acts for claimants and defendants in clinical negligence cases arising from a variety of procedures or incidents, in particular:

 - Injuries to both mother and baby during pregnancy, labour, and birth

 - Negligence involving joint replacement surgery and aftercare